kdheepak/blog/content/38-rust-lua-nvim.md

 # Why is this useful

-Rust has well established libraries for parsing datetime, dealing with unicode, for concurrency and parallelism.
+Rust has well established libraries for parsing datetime, dealing with unicode, for concurrency and parallelism, and much much more.
+This can be useful in developing a lua plugin for neovim that wants to expose features available in a rust package.

 A similar approach can be used to write a lua plugin in [`nim` using `nimLUA`](https://github.com/jangko/nimLUA) or in [`Go` using `gopher-lua`](https://github.com/yuin/gopher-lua) or in any language of your choice that can compile to a shared library.